alexbradd/cg-project-2023/seng/README.md

 will not appear in the entities component list).
 This shouldn't be a problem unless for some reason one queries itself on creation.
 In that case, don't.

+After every Entity and its Components has been constructed, the `lateInit` method is called for each one.
+The Component destructor runs on component removal, be it for entity destruction or scene destruction.

 Scripts that inherit from `ScriptComponent` will have the following hooks
 available: